 - Making bile to help break down fats in the small intestine for digesting food, and for removing waste products or toxic substances

 - Removing bilirubin and cholesterol, and metabolizing drugs

 BASIC FACTS of PSC

-Primary Sclerosing Cholangitis (PSC) does not discriminate based on age, race, or gender, but affects more males than females.
+Primary Sclerosing Cholangitis (PSC) does not discriminate based on age, race, or gender.

 - Many PSC patients are asymptomatic at the time of diagnosis.